 The Northcote Farm School received 273 child migrants in total, between 1937 and 1958 (Lost Innocents Report, Table 3.2 Numbers of Fairbridge Child Migrants).

-In the mid 1970s, the Northcote Trustees sold part of the farm school site at Bacchus Marsh in Victoria and gifted the village to the Victorian Government.
+Despite this change that led to state wards being accommodated at Northcote Farm School, the institution continued to be run by the Northcote Trust.
+In the mid 1970s, the Northcote Trustees sold part of the farm school site at Bacchus Marsh in Victoria and gifted the village to the Victorian Government (the terms of this sale were set out in the Northcote Trust Fund Act 1975).

-One of its remaining buildings, House 12, was granted to the 'Old Northcotians', the former residents' society.
+One of its remaining buildings, House 12, was granted to the 'Old Northcotians', the former residents' society, along with a financial grant to assist in the repair of the building. .

 In October 2008 the Lady Northcote Recreation Camp was included in Victoria's Heritage Register for its cultural heritage significance.
 It is the only institution in Victoria to have been constructed specifically for child migrants.